 Foundation Governors:

 Mrs. Jo Frears is a catechist at St. Begh's Church and a carer for her autistic son.
-She is a former pupil of St. Begh's as were her children and now grandchildren.
+She is a former pupil of St. Begh's as were her children and grandchildren.
 For many years she ran parent and toddler groups on the Howgill Playbus, play schemes and after school clubs.
-Jo sits on the Health & Safety/Safeguarding and Curriculum & Standards Committees.
+Jo sits on the Health & Safety/Safeguarding, Curriculum & Standards and the Pastoral & Spirituality Committees.
 She is the nominated governor for SEND.

 Mrs. Susan Paterson has worked in the nuclear industry for over 20 years in Property & Land Management and Operations.
 Prior to this, she worked in vocational training.
 She is active in St Begh's Parish by supporting the Confirmation programme and sitting on the Buildings & Finance Committee.
 She sits on the Staffing, Finance & Assets Committee.